bediger4000/any-combinatory-logic/acl.md

 ### Parentheses

 Users can parenthesize input expressions as much or as little as they desire, up to the limits of left-association and the meaning they wish to convey to the interpreter.
 The grammar used by `acl` does not allow single terms inside paired parentheses.
-It considers strings like "`(I)`" as syntax errors.
+It considers strings like `(I)` as syntax errors.
 You have to put at least two terms inside a pair of parentheses.
 Parentheses must have a match.

 The interpreter prints out normal forms in minimal-parentheses style.
 Users have the opportunity to cut-n-paste output back into the input, as output has valid syntax.
 No keyboard shortcuts exist to take advantage of any previous output.

-# <a name="RULES">Defining Primitives</a>
+# <a name="Defining-Primitives">Defining Primitives</a>

 `acl` does not implement any built-in primitives.
 The user must describe desired primitives to the interpreter.